neuefische/web-exercises/sessions/css-animations/toast-animations/README.md

 ### Option 3 - Add your own logic and css:

 Do whatever you want.

-> Can you animate the bodies background-color while holding your mouse down on the start-button?
+Can you animate the body's background-color while holding your mouse down on the start-button?

 ## Notes

-- You only have to touch the [`css/styles.css`](./css/styles.css) file to solve this tasks, but taking a look at the [`js/index.js`](./js/index.js) and making adjustments won't set you back in any case.
-Go for it!
+- You only have to touch the [`css/styles.css`](./css/styles.css) file.

 ## Development